 People who choose documentary photography often find traditional family photos cheesy.

 But that doesn’t mean they don’t want pictures of their families.
-They struggle with posing and also, they struggle when they see themselves in the pictures: some because they have issues with their own image, and others just feel they’re not seeing themselves in those photos, they don’t feel real.
+They struggle with posing and most of the time, they also struggle when they see themselves in the pictures: some because they have issues with their own image, and others simply feel they’re not themselves in those photos, they don’t feel real.

-If you feel that way, and you want to be in the pictures of your new baby, this is the kind of session for you.
+If this is your case, and you want to be in the pictures of your new baby, this is the kind of session for you.

 You will get portraits of your baby, of course, but in a documentary photoshoot you’ll end up holding your story in photos: The sweet chaos of having a newborn which always translate in a messy home (I promise you, it last just a few years and you’ll feel deeply nostalgic when remembering it), the comfortable big t-shirt you wear because you just need to, the unique, unapologetic, beautiful way you and your baby look at each other.